 According to a study, by the woman’s magazine Prima, they burned more than 1,000 calories a day doing housework.
 Now we burn just around 560.
 That almost 500 calories more burned is like two candy bars.
 Not that you should be eating candy bars every day but that’s a lot of calories.

 The Daily Mail even has an article, how 1950’s housewives stayed thin, where they show how women used to burn so many more calories with housework than we do now.

 It’s not to say some women weren’t trying fad diets and even dangerous diet pills those days, they did but they also were more active than we are.

 Vacuuming is good exercise and it is a chore many people are starting to do less often.
 Vacuuming often is better for our allergies and overall health, especially if you have pets.

 It’s not just vacuuming that burns calories, all cleaning tasks get you moving.
 If you really want to give the 1950s housewife thing a try then try a 1950s cleaning routine.
 It’s a fun experiment and will really get you moving.

-- Cook from scratch.
 Cooking from scratch is often better for us tastes better, and uses more labor so you burn more calories.
 It’s best if you pick healthy meals but it’s okay to make room for treats as well and making them yourself is better than buying them.

-- Start a garden.
 Gardening is a great form of exercise and can be pretty rewarding.
 You can start a flower or vegetable garden.
 If you really want to be like a retro housewife, start a victory garden.

-- Do some spring cleaning.
 Spring cleaning is becoming a thing of the past but it’s a great way to get those seasonal tasks done and burn some calories at the same time.
 And don’t just do this seasonal clean in the spring, get in the habit of doing a big clean each new season.